Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Thermodynamics

-Of note is that now Bekenstein-Hwaking area relation doesn't work.
-In fact, this kind of energy-momentum tensor containing black hole's mass $M$ will violate the usual first law.
-This problem could be solved by modifying the first law~\cite{modifyfirst1,modifyfirst2}.
-The modified first law reads
+Of note is that Bekenstein-Hawking area relation does not hold in this context.
+In fact, this type of energy-momentum tensor, which includes the black hole's mass $M$, will violate the conventional first law.
+This problem could be resolved by modifying the first law~\cite{modifyfirst1,modifyfirst2}.
+The modified first law is expressed as